 Fully cooked eggs are soft for dogs to chew.
 Additionally, they provide your pups with calcium, vitamins, antioxidants, and protein.

 Yes, you read that right.
-Mushrooms have a strong smell and gives your canine nutrients and vitamins.
+Mushrooms have a strong smell and give your canine nutrients and vitamins.

 5 Reasons why your dog won’t eat